scc-digitalhub/API-Manager/README.md

 - copy *wso2aac.client-1.0.jar* from the project *API-Manager/wso2aac.client* to the WSO2 directory *repository/components/lib*

+note that carbon caches jar inside *repository/components/dropins/* so clean/flush when updating the jar.

 **2.2.
 WSO2 configurations**

-- in *repository/conf/api-manager.xml*, change APIKeyManager and set **ConsumerSecret** with the value found in AAC for the client with clientId API_MGT_CLIENT_ID
+- in *repository/conf/api-manager.xml*, change APIKeyManager and set **ClientSecret** with the value found in AAC for the client with clientId API_MGT_CLIENT_ID

 Sample config